David Brown (theologian)

-Education and academic career
+Education and academic / ecclesial career

-Brown was born in Galashiels, Scotland and educated at Edinburgh University (MA, Classics, 1970), Oxford University (BA/MA, Philosophy and Theology, 1972), and Cambridge University (PhD, Philosophy, 1975: thesis, ‘Naturalism in Ethics’).
+Brown was born in Galashiels, Scotland and educated at Edinburgh University (MA, Classics, 1970), Oxford University (BA, later promoted to MA, Philosophy and Theology, 1972), and Cambridge University (PhD, Philosophy, 1975: thesis, 'Naturalism in Ethics').
 He trained for ordained ministry in the Church of England at Westcott House, Cambridge (1975–76).
 At Oriel College, Oxford, his primary philosophical mentors were Jonathan Barnes and Basil Mitchell, and at Clare College, Cambridge, his doctoral supervisors were Elizabeth Anscombe and Bernard Williams.

 After his studies at Cambridge Brown returned to Oriel College, Oxford, in 1976 as Fellow and Chaplain until 1990.
 From 1977 he was College Tutor in Philosophy and Theology, and from 1984 he was also University Lecturer in Ethics and Philosophical Theology.
-In 1986 he became a member of the Church of England’s Doctrine Commission and contributed to two reports: We Believe in the Holy Spirit (1989) and The Mystery of Salvation (1995).
+In 1986 he became a member of the Church of England's Doctrine Commission and contributed to two reports: We Believe in the Holy Spirit (1989) and The Mystery of Salvation (1995).
 During the latter half of his time on the Commission he also served as its Deputy Chair.

 In 1990 Brown was appointed as the Van Mildert Professor of Divinity at Durham University and Residentiary Canon of Durham Cathedral, succeeding Daniel W. Hardy and then in 2007 being succeeded by Mark McIntosh.
-In 2002, while still at Durham, he was elected as a Fellow of the British Academy, and served as a member of the Council from 2008–11.
+In 2002, while still at Durham, he was elected as a Fellow of the British Academy, and served as a member of the Council from 2008 to 2011.
 At Durham Cathedral he served as Canon Librarian and chaired several artistic projects involving stained glass, altar frontals, and painting.
 In 2007 Brown was appointed to a personal chair as Wardlaw Professor of Theology, Aesthetics, and Culture, at St Mary's College, University of St Andrews.
 He was simultaneously appointed as a Professorial Fellow of the Institute for Theology, Imagination and the Arts (ITIA), and was acting Director of ITIA in 2014–15.

 In 2012 Brown was awarded a D.Litt. from Edinburgh University—not an honorary degree but a higher doctorate earned on the basis of submitted published work—and in the same year was elected as a Fellow of the Royal Society of Edinburgh.
 He retired from St. Andrews in 2015 and is currently a Wardlaw Professor Emeritus of the University.
 He served as President of the Society for the Study of Theology (SST) in 2015–16.
+On 25 August 2024 he was installed as Canon Theologian at St. Paul's Cathedral, Dundee in Dundee, Scotland.